Prince Friedrich Christian of Schaumburg-Lippe: Later years

 In 1947, four German princes (Friedrich Christian, Prince August Wilhelm of Prussia, Prince Philipp of Hesse, and Hereditary Prince Ernst of Lippe) were brought under arrest to the war crimes jail at Nuremberg in order to appear as witnesses in a portion of the 16 trials of high-ranking Nazi criminals.
 Viewed as an "old-line party member" who made propaganda excursions to many foreign countries on Goebbels' behalf, Friedrich Christian was the last of the four to testify.

 Friedrich Christian had an unwavering adherence to Nazi ideology (both the nationalist and racist aspects), something that was unchanged even after the German regime fell in 1945.
 Consequently, like his distant cousin and fellow Nazi party member Princess Marie Adelheid of Lippe, Friedrich Christian was outspoken in his defense of the Third Reich.
 He wrote numerous books and articles on the subject, including Zwischen Krone und Kerker (Wiesbaden, 1952) and Souveräne Menschen.
 Kleine Lebensregeln, grossgeschrieben (Druffel, Leonie am Starnberger See 1955, 1962).

 Both in his works and direct overtures to the press, Friedrich Christian gave detailed accounts of his time in the Nazi party.
 In 1963 for instance, he claimed that Hitler refused to shave his famous mustache because people would think he was "sick".
 He said his wife Alexandra commented to Hitler that "his haircut and little mustache were always openings for cartoonists", but that Hitler replied "one shouldn't change a company's trademark, even if one doesn't like it any longer.
 The public has become so used to it over the years that it would rebel if he suddenly looked completely different."

-Marriage and issue
+Personal life

-In Seeläsgen, Friedrich Christian married Countess Alexandra Hedwig Johanna Bertha Marie zu Castell-Rüdenhausen on 25 September 1927.
+On 25 September 1927 in Seeläsgen, Prince Friedrich Christian married Countess Alexandra Hedwig Johanna Bertha Marie zu Castell-Rüdenhausen, daughter of Count Wolfgang zu Castell-Rüdenhausen and his wife, Baroness Hedwig von Faber.
 They had three children: